 More than 800 colleges.
 Only one application!
 Opens on August 1st!

-Click here to review Common App Essay Prompts!
+Review colleges that require an essay.
 Not all colleges require you to write an essay, check to see which ones do.
 Make sure you check the correct year prompts.